sourcejs/sourcejs-comments/README.md

 As [MongoDB](http://www.mongodb.org/) is not essential dependency for SourceJS, you must install it separately, to work with plugins that expect data storage.

-[Install it](http://docs.mongodb.org/manual/installation/), run locally or remotely and configure your SourceJS in `sourcejs/user/options.js`:
+[Install MongoDB locally](http://docs.mongodb.org/manual/installation/) or get it from [MongoLab](https://mongolab.com) and configure your SourceJS in `sourcejs/user/options.js`:

 ```json
 core: {